 Now that we’ve covered what a content calendar is and when to create one -- let’s get into the steps to planning your calendar!

-Step 1: Develop Your Content Calendar Template
+Step 1: SET UP Your Content Calendar Template

 Before filling out your content calendar, naturally, you will need a content calendar to fill out!